Soda shop: In popular culture

 Pop Tate's Chocklit Shoppe is a fictional soda shop created by Bob Montana as a setting for the characters in his Archie comic books and comic strips.
 It was based on real-life locations frequented by teenagers in Haverhill, Massachusetts in the 1930s, the Crown Confectionery and the Chocolate Shop on Merrimack Street, and the Tuscarora on Winter Street; and the character of Pop Tate was inspired by the Haverhill shops' Greek immigrant owners.
 In the years 1936 to 1939, when Montana went to high school in Haverhill, he joined his friends at the Chocolate Shop counter and made sketches on napkins.
 A decade prior to Archie, the Sugar Shop was a hangout for the teenagers in Carl Ed's comic strip Harold Teen.

-Soda shops are often settings in films and TV shows.
+Soda shops are often settings in films and TV shows, including the Archie Comics-inspired CW series Riverdale, where the Chocklit Shop serves the same role as it does in the comics.
 In The Twilight Zones "Walking Distance" episode, a soda shop is a framing device and a link to the past for Martin Sloan (Gig Young).
 The popular TV show Happy Days took place in two main sets: the protagonist's home and a soda shop.

 The shops appear in films including Harold Teen (1934), Orson Welles' The Stranger (1946), Has Anybody Seen My Gal?
 (1952) and Pleasantville (1998).
 The gang from Scooby-Doo are often seen frequenting a malt shop.
 A malt shop also plays a key point in Blast from the Past, reflecting changes in the surface world while the main characters are underground, unaware of what has happened.

 The protagonist of the young adult science fiction novel Have Spacesuit Will Travel by Robert A. Heinlein works in a drug store soda fountain.